Survival of the Sickest (album)

 Survival of the Sickest is the fourth studio album by American rock band Saliva.
 It was released on August 17, 2004.
-"No Hard Feelings" is the only song which features rap vocals in the bridge and it also has the same exact lyrics in "No Regrets" just using a different musical approach to both songs.
+"No Hard Feelings" is the only song which features rap vocals in the bridge, and it also has identical lyrics in "No Regrets", just using a different musical approach to both songs.
 The album produced two singles: "Survival of the Sickest" in June 2004, and "Razor's Edge" in November 2004.
 The title track was featured in the video games NASCAR 2005: Chase for the Cup and Backyard Wrestling 2: There Goes the Neighborhood, and was the official theme song for WWE's Unforgiven 2004 pay per view.
+It is their final album to feature original rhythm guitarist Chris D'Abaldo, who would leave the band in 2005.

 Background and development

 In an interview with MTV, lead singer Josey Scott explained how he and the band changed their approach to crafting the album by cooling down on the girls and partying so that they're "well rested and well prepared" to record material that Scott made on his free time: "On our last tour, I personally got in the back of the tour bus with a little Wal-Mart tape recorder and just started beating these songs out.
 So when we went into the studio this time, I was prepared.
 I had 25 songs ready to go."